GuideDecember 11, 202514 min read

 • Carat: Lab diamonds over 10 carats are now produced

-GIA Grading Changes (2025)
+GIA Grading Changes

-Why the change?
+GIA updated lab-grown diamond grading to simplified "Premium" or "Standard" classifications rather than traditional 4Cs grades.
+Why?
 Over 95% of lab-grown diamonds fall into a narrow band of high color and clarity grades, making traditional distinctions less meaningful.

-Inclusions: A Key Difference
+Inclusions: A Design Consideration

 Resale Value: The Critical Difference